K-Monty/galaxy-model/README.md

 The `coord_loc` is a list of encoded locations  of the given coordinates.
 The encoding is as below:

-- 0 of the coordinate is on neither a spiral arm nor a spur
+- 0 if the coordinate is on neither a spiral arm nor a spur

 - 1 if the coordinate is on a spiral arm